atcs-wang/inventory-webapp-04-connecting-layers-templates-read/README.md

 The `:id` part declares a URL parameter `id`.
 This makes the route apply to *any* URL path of the pattern `/assignments/:id`, where `:id` can be any (non-blank) value.

 > NOTE: There is no limitation to where the `:id` goes in the path - we could have chosen to structure it like `/assignments/detail/:id` or `/assignments/:id/detail`, for example.
 > There is also no limitation on the names or number of URL parameters.
-If, theoretically, we wanted a page that showed *two* assignments at once, we might have a route like `/assignments/compare/:first/:second`
+If, *theoretically*, we wanted a page that showed *two* assignments at once, we might have a route like `/assignments/compare/:first/:second`

 Inside the route handler, all URL parameters are sub-properties of the `req.params` property.
 So `req.params.id` will contain the value of the `:id` part of the URL.

 If you see where this is going, the next change is very natural: replace the `1` in the `db.execute()`'s second parameter with `req.params.id`.
-Now, the SQL prepared statement will use the `id` parameter from the URL as the value of `id` in the query!
+Now, the SQL prepared statement will use the `id` parameter from the URL as the value of `assignmentId` in the query!

 Together, the updated route and handler look like this: